sekerefe/TPED/README.md

 - **Human-in-the-loop editorial process** to verify all AI-generated content for scholarly rigour.

 Each entry is derived from structured data and enriched with narrative elements, references, and visual data.
 Biographical essays are supported by textual sources, citations, and metadata exports.

 ---

-## Research Questions Supported

-Examples of research questions facilitated by this database include:

-1. How have schools of economic thought evolved in Türkiye from the 1800s to today?
-2. What role did Ottoman and Republican scholars play in shaping national economic identity?
-3. How did political transitions influence economic theories and institutions in Türkiye?
-4. What is the intellectual legacy of movements like the *Kadro* group?
-5. How did external influences (e.g., German Historical School, Austrian School) shape Turkish economics?

-More examples and full dialogue with AI Historian can be found in project documentation.

----